 3. Preventive screenings and specialists

 Visits for heart health, diabetes and other chronic conditions may be crucial to your overall wellness.
 Connect with your provider to find out which preventive screenings you may need, too.
 This might include a mammogram, a colonoscopy and more.

 4. Dental exam

 A dental exam is an important part of oral and overall health.
-The American Dental Association recommends two dental visits a year.
+The American Dental Association recommends regular dental visits.

 5. Eye exam

 You should consider having an eye exam every year.
 Not only can it help with how well you can see, but it may also help detect issues, like glaucoma.

 If you need more help in deciding how to navigate these appointments, ask your doctor how to most efficiently and effectively schedule these visits.
 Checking off these items can help ensure that you stay as healthy as possible for all of the other to-dos on your calendar.